The Descent from the Cross (van der Weyden): Sources and style

 The work is unique in the period because of Mary's swoon; her collapse echoes the pose of her son, as far as to the two figures that hold her as she falls.
 This pose was entirely new for Early Netherlandish art.
 The sentiment, however, is a direct reflection of the mystical devotion expressed by Thomas à Kempis' popular treatise The Imitation of Christ, first published in 1418.
 The text, just as the image here, invites the reader or viewer to personally identify with the suffering of Christ and Mary.
 The doctrines of Denis the Carthusian also emphasized the significance of the Virgin Mary and her belief in Christ at the moment of his death.
 Denis expresses the conviction that the Virgin Mary was near death when Christ gave up his spirit; Van der Weyden's painting powerfully conveys this idea.

 The shape of the crossbow can be seen in the bent and contorted outline and curve of Christ's body and arched back, which seems to reflect the patronage of the Greater Guild of Crossbowmen.
 Powell argues that in medieval theology, a common metaphor compared the form of Christ on the cross to a taut crossbow: "[this] bow consists of a piece of wood or horn and a string, which represents our Saviour.
 The string can represent his most holy body, which was miraculously strained and stretched in the suffering of his Passion."
-The fourteenth-century poet, Heinrich von Neustadt, wrote: "He was laid out on the cross:/There were his pure limbs/and his arms drawn/Like the string of a bow."
+The fourteenth-century poet Heinrich von Neustadt wrote: "He was laid out on the cross:/There were his pure limbs/and his arms drawn/Like the string of a bow."
 In Rogier's Deposition, Christ's removal from the cross is pictured as the relaxation of a bow that has released its arrow.

-Dirk de Vos suggests that van der Weyden wished to evoke a life sized, carved relief filled with polychrome figures, and thus elevate his painting to the level of grand scale sculpture.
+De Vos suggests that van der Weyden wished to evoke a life-sized, carved relief filled with polychrome figures and thus elevate his painting to the level of grand-scale sculpture.
 The work's corners are filled with carved gilded tracery, with the presentation of living figures on a stage intended as a tableau vivant, or sculptural group, the latter of which is created through the sense of condensed movement within a single instant.
 Mary faints and is supported by St John who rushes to her assistance.
-The man on the ladder lowers Christ's body is already reinforced by Joseph of Arimathea and Nicodemus, both of whom seems to want to carry it to the right of the pictorial space.
+The man on the ladder lowers Christ's body, which is already reinforced by Joseph of Arimathea and Nicodemus, both of whom seem to want to carry it to the right of the pictorial space.
 Nicodemus's movement transforms the weeping Magdalene into a statue frozen in time.
 De Vos writes: "Time seems to have solidified into a composition.
 And what a composition.
 Interplay of undulating lines, swaying poses and counterposes of figures have rightly been compared to technique of counterpoint in polyphonic music."